Executive Action (film): Controversies

 The day after Executive Action opened, The New York Times reported that National General Pictures had filed a $1.5 million lawsuit against NBC.
 The lawsuit alleged that the NBC-affiliated New York City station, WNBC-TV, breached an agreement with National General by cancelling a promotional commercial for Executive Action.
 The station objected to two particular images as "too violent": (1) the president in an open limousine being viewed through a telescopic gunsight, and (2) "a scene in which a marksman is shown firing practice shots at a target in the desert."
 Stations in Boston and Los Angeles also refused to air the promotional spots.
 Ira Teller, the director of advertising and publicity for National General, said after NBC turned down the commercial, "We went to the American Broadcasting Company and the Columbia Broadcasting System to seek available time, but were told that none was available."
 The lack of advertising, and limited theater distribution, contributed to an early disappearance of Executive Action.
 It wasn't seen on television until the late 1980s.

+Executive Action was the first film to depict a conspiracy to assassinate John F. Kennedy.
+It has been contrasted with Oliver Stone's 1991 film JFK, which also posits a conspiracy.
+Although Executive Action was released near the tenth anniversary of the assassination, the film received little attention, and caused relatively little controversy compared to Stone's much more famous work.
+In a 1990s interview, Mark Lane suggested that the different reactions may have been partly due to the timing of Executive Actions release: "[I]t was too close to the assassination and people weren't ready to talk about it.
+It's been almost 30 years since the assassination and there's a whole new generation out there that really wants to know what went on."